- Home

 With previous studies having found a direct correlation between burnout and excessive working hours, we looked into working hours within the UK.

-Data from the OECD shows UK workers work an average of 1,538 hours per year.
+Latest Data from the OECD (from 2021) shows UK workers work an average of 1,497 hours per year.

 But this data doesn’t take into account Bank Holidays, annual leave and so forth.

-So let’s make an assumption that in the UK we have 5 weeks off (varies based on whether you’re part time or full time of course across annual leave and Bank Holidays.
-That would suggest the average worker (including all full and part time workers in the country) works around 33 hours per week.
+So let’s make an assumption that in the UK we have 28 days off (statutory minimum days of annual leave) and a 5 day working week (this varies based on whether you’re part-time or full-time of course).
+That would suggest the average worker (including all full and part-time workers in the country) works around 32 hours per week.

 Burnout on the Rise?